elpaso/python-gis-workshop/python_gis_part2.rst

 .. class:: handout

-    Ctypes reads LD_LIBRARY_PATH on python interpreter startup: non way to set this from the script.
+    Ctypes reads LD_LIBRARY_PATH at python interpreter startup: non way to set this from the script.

 .. sourcecode:: python

     from ctypes import *
+    cgrass = CDLL("libgrass_gis.so")
     cgrass.G__gisinit()

 Links